The Ultimate Guide to Health and Wellness Stipends

 • “I am struggling with sciatica pain and the benefit helps me pay for the chiropractor.
 Thank you!“

-Compt’s reimbursement-first design provides structure and compliance which companies need without limiting employee choice, making it both flexible and compliant.
+Compt’s reimbursement-first design provides structure and compliance, which companies need, without limiting employee choice.
+This makes it both flexible and compliant.
 And as the quotes above show, the impact goes far beyond process: it’s deeply human.

 What we’re most proud of is how Compt’s model makes this kind of impact not just possible, but easy.
-A few of our favorite themes that we notice from the quotes above and what we hear from HR customers:
+Here are a few of our favorite themes that we notice from the quotes above and what we hear from HR customers:

 • Reimbursement makes previously out-of-reach options feel accessible and achievable.